aimacode/aima-java/aima-gui/README.txt

 == Requirements ==
 # Depends on the aima-core project.

-== Current Release: 1.0.7-AIMA-GUI Connect4 Added ==
+== Current Release: 1.0.8-AIMA-GUI And Or Search Supported ==
-1.0.7-AIMA-GUI Connect4 Added : 08 Jan 2012 :<br>
+1.0.8-AIMA-GUI And Or Search Supported : 07 Oct 2012 :<br>
-  * Updated to work with the latest version of aima-core (0.10.4).
+  * Updated to work with the latest version of aima-core (0.10.5).
-  * Added Connect 4 game, which demonstrates improved adversarial search capabilities of aima-core.
-  * Tic-Tac-Toe command line and gui rewritten to work with improved APIs.

 == Running the GUIs and Command Line Demos ==
 Under the release/ directory you should find two jar files, aima-core.jar and aima-gui.jar, ensure these are on your CLASSPATH, the different GUI programs that can be run using these are: